History of Croatian currency

+The Croatian euro has been in use since its 2023 introduction to the Eurozone.

-This is a description of the current and historical currencies of Croatia, or historically used in the region.
-The currency of Croatia is the euro, in use since 2023.
+The historic region of Croatia has used a variety of monetary currencies through its economic history.
+The nation's official currency has been the euro, since Croatia joined the Eurozone in 2023.

 Early history

-The history of currency in the now Croatian territory dates to much earlier than the adoption of the modern kuna in 1994, and almost a thousand years of history which has seen the rise and fall of many different empires and kingdoms.
+The history of currency in the now Croatian territory dates to much earlier than the modern-day independence of Croatia, and almost a thousand years of history which has seen the rise and fall of many different empires and kingdoms.

 Croats did not begin to create their own coins for currency until late in the 12th century (1100–1200).
 Previously, they minted replicas of Byzantine coins of emperor Heraclius.
 Byzantine coinage was adopted by Byzantine Empire in the 4th century (300–400) and was the currency standard for the empire for about 700 years.